numfocus/gsoc/gsoc_student_blog_setup.md

 $ git push -u origin master
 ```

-Have a look at https://mriduls.github.io/blog/
+Have a look at `your_username.github.io` it should look like something like `https://mriduls.github.io/blog/`

-#### Adding a new post
+## Adding a new post

 Once we are done with the initial setup, let's write our first blog post.
 ```